mre/kafka-influxdb/README.rst

 -------------

 | Take a look at the ``config-example.yaml`` to find out how to create a config file.
 | You can overwrite the settings from the commandline.
+The following parameters are allowed:

 ========================================================= =================================================================================================
 Option                                                    Description